Hydrocotyle ranunculoides (floating pennywort)

 Economic ImpactTop of page

-The economic impacts of this species mainly concern the causation of flooding events where channels and water control structures are blocked.
+The economic impacts of H. ranunculoides mainly concern the causation of flooding events where channels and water control structures are blocked.
 Prevention of navigation is also a problem in some watercourses.
 Costs of control are another economic factor.
 An outbreak on the Canning River in Western Australia in 1991 reportedly cost AUS$2 million and the species is still present in Australia (EPPO, 2010).

-Annual costs to the UK economy in terms of management, disposal and its effect on tourism have been estimated in a recent review of non-native species impacts in the UK (Williams et al., 2011) and total £25,467,000 for H. ranunculoides.
+Annual costs to the UK economy in terms of management, disposal and its effect on tourism were estimated in a review of non-native species impacts in the UK (Williams et al., 2010) and total £25,467,000 for H. ranunculoides.
+This cost is likely to have increased given the ongoing spread of H. ranunculoides in the UK and the lack of control achieved using available management options.

 Environmental ImpactTop of page